 Fg = ˝m2c˛(α – σ)/d . . . . . . .
 (32)

-where α is a “deflection” angle and σ is a “splay” angle (both in radians). α is exactly equal to the angle by which light is bent on the way in to its closest point to a massive object.
-Since light is also bent by an equal amount on its way out from the object, α is exactly half of what the ‘gravitational lensing’ is for that object.
+where 'm2' is the smaller mass in kilograms, 'd' is the distance between the masses in meters, α is a “deflection” angle and σ is a “splay” angle (both in radians). α is exactly equal to the angle by which light is bent on the way in to its closest point to the larger mass.
+Since light is also bent by an equal amount on its way out from the larger mass, α is exactly half of what the ‘gravitational lensing’ is for that object.
 So, at the surface of the sun, where the gravitational lensing has famously been measured to be 1.7511” of arc,

 σ, the ‘splay,’ is no arbitrary value, either.
 It is the angle between each mass and the midpoint between them due to the curvature of the universe.
 More precisely, it is the distance to this midpoint divided by the radius of curvature of the universe.
-This radius of curvature may be very great within superclusters of galaxies, where the geometry of space is very ‘flat’, but between superclusters of galaxies the radius of curvature is, overall, the same as the radius of the whole universe, 46 billion light years.
+This radius of curvature may be very great within complexes of superclusters of galaxies, where the geometry of space is very ‘flat’, but between these supercluster complexes the radius of curvature is, overall, the same as the radius of the whole universe, 46 billion light years.
 This means that on this large scale:

 σ = 0.5 x dly/4.6000 x 1010 = dly x 1.0870 x 10-11 radians